JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/variable-difficulty.md

 **Freya**: _"Alright, I'm taking this as a sign.
 Time to make my exit!"_

-> Freya flees the scene (no DEX save required), leaving the Wood Troll to bleed out.
+> Freya flees the scene (no AGL save required), leaving the Wood Troll to bleed out.
 If she had known that it can slowly regenerate its health, she might have stayed...

 ### Teamwork